ShivanshTiwari01/Blog-Application/README.md

-# Django Blog Application
+# Python Django Blog Application

-A simple Blog Application built with Python Django that allows users to view posts, categories, and comments.
+A simple blog application built with Python Django that allows users to view posts, categories, and comments.
 Users can also submit comments on posts.

 ## Table of Contents